-The current section of this series, “Q&A” covers: Indo Count Industries Limited, an Indian textile player, which has a significant share in the home textile segment of USA and has marquee clients like Walmart, JC Penney, Target, etc. as customers.
+This article provides in-depth fundamental analysis of Indo Count Industries Ltd, an Indian textile player, which has a significant share in the home textile segment of USA and has marquee clients like Walmart, JC Penney, Target, etc. as customers.

 Hello Dr Vijay,

-I have been a regular reader of your blog and based on your template I have done an analysis of Indo Count Industries Limited.
+I have been a regular reader of your blog and based on your template I have done an analysis of Indo Count Industries Ltd.

 Actually, this stock was split on 11th November 2016 and now trading between ₹139 to ₹147 in this week where we can get P/E around 10 or less.
 I tried to follow framework provided by you and below are points: